 For any goals-based investment, there are four key determinants of the probability of success: potential asset returns and their uncertainty, asset allocation or glide path, savings, and spending needs.
-The exact mathematical relationship between these factors and the probability of success is built into the equations of the VLCM.
+The exact mathematical relationship among these factors and the probability of success are built into the equations of the VLCM.

 Thus, the VLCM can be used not only to derive the optimal glide path, but also to calculate the probability of success of any glide path (optimal or not).
-For instance, taking the TRF glide path as an example, the sensitivity table in Figure 10 displays the probability of success for various replacement ratios (the ratio of portfolio income drawn during retirement to the final-year salary from the accumulation years), under various saving options.
-VLCM can provide analytical guidance on the saving level required for each desired spending level and creates a reference point for TRF investors to target a certain probability-of-success threshold (for instance, greater than 80%).
+Taking the Target Retirement Fund glide path as an example, the sensitivity table in Figure 10 displays the probability of success for various replacement ratios (the ratio of portfolio income drawn during retirement to the final-year salary from the accumulation years), under various saving options.
+The VLCM can provide analytical guidance on the saving level that is required for each desired spending level and creates a reference point for TDF investors to target a certain probability-of-success threshold (for instance, greater than 80%).

 As shown in Figure 10, the probability of success at retirement is a function of the annual savings rate and spending level (replacement ratio).
 Lower spending and a higher savings rate contribute to a greater probability of success.
-For example, if an investor would like to
+For example, if an investor would like to replace 98% of his or her salary at age 65, then the savings rate should be about 15% throughout the working years to achieve an 80% or higher income sufficiency success rate up to age 95.
+Similar analysis can be conducted using a personalized glide path instead of the Target Retirement Fund.